-The dwelling was furnished and occupied with stored items to cupboards.
+The dwelling was furnished heavily in parts.
+Stored items to cupboards.
+A very limited view of lower wall areas.
 Our external inspection was carried out from accessible ground levels only and was limited accordingly.

 Sectional diagram showing elements of a typical house